-The University at Buffalo has worked diligently to increase the number of students applying for, and winning, fellowships and scholarships.
+The University at Buffalo has worked diligently to increase the number of students applying for and receiving fellowships and scholarships.
 We need to build upon this momentum to develop and strengthen our services to students.
 To accomplish this we need faculty help in several different ways.
 Take a look at how you can help.

 Identify students for nomination to nationally and internationally competitive fellowships and scholarships.
 These students are outstanding in intellectual ability, leadership, commitment and potential to “make a difference.”
-We that you nominate a student using our web-based form or simply refer them to Elizabeth Colucci, the director of fellowships and scholarships.
+We request that you nominate a student using our nomination form or simply email the information to email@example.com.

 The fellowship and scholarship application process is intensive.
-Only with faculty mentorship of qualified candidates, can a competitive application can be submitted.
+Only with faculty mentorship of qualified candidates can a competitive application be submitted.
 To do this, faculty members are needed to work with students, one-on-one, to review proposals and offer constructive support and guidance.

-At the very minimum, as you encounter outstanding students in your classes, labs and research programs, please refer them to Elizabeth to discuss and identify fellowships and scholarships aligned with their strengths and future plans.
-She will provide guidance and support through the application process.
+At the very minimum, as you encounter outstanding students in your classes, labs and research programs, please refer them to the Office of Fellowships and Scholarships to discuss and identify fellowships and scholarships aligned with their strengths and future plans.
+The advisors will provide guidance and support through the application process.